emqx/emqx-docs/en_US/advanced/acl-file.md

 The built-in `acl.conf` supports only the following placeholders in the subject's field (the 4th position of the tuple).

-- `%c`: Indicates the Client ID, which will be replaced with the actual client ID when the rule takes effect.
+- `%c`: For Client ID, which is replaced by the client ID when the rule takes effect.
 - `%u`: For username, which is replaced by the client's username when the rule takes effect.

 E.g: